PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-16 16:35:55
+Last updated: 2024-04-16 16:36:29
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood